unbill/unbill-node/README.md

 ## API

-The module supports all Plaid API endpoints.
+The module supports all Unbill API endpoints.
 For complete information about the API, head over to the [docs](https://unbill.co/docs).

 Every function requires a `payload` as specified by the [docs](https://unbill.co/docs) and returns a promise that can be used to access the response of the call.